bazelbuild/proposals/designs/2021-07-08-monorepo-toolchain-registration.md

 This would give the path to targets of the `toolchain` rule, exactly the same as would be registered via the WORKSPACE `register_toolchains` function.

+It would be an error to use `registered_toolchains` to list toolchains of a different type than the actual `toolchain_type` the attribute is for.
+This can be checked and reported when the toolchain type is used.

 Example:

 ```python